-Fort Myers stabbing suspect to face judge
+Fort Myers stabbing suspect held without bond

 Casino Hill Jr., of Fort Myers, is accused of stabbing and killing a 16-year-old boy early Saturday morning on the 4000 block of Ballard Road.
-He faces a homicide charge, and no bond has been set, according to a Lee County Sheriff’s Office arrest report.
+He faces a homicide charge, according to a Lee County Sheriff’s Office arrest report.

+Hill will be held without bond until the start of his trial on June 19.

 The incident happened around 12:49 a.m., officials said.
 The victim, later identified as Jimmie Matthews, was taken to the hospital where he succumbed to his injuries.